googleapis/nodejs-bigquery/MIGRATING.md

 }
 ```

-#### List
+#### List routines

 ##### Key differences

 * Client is [instantiated](#instantiating-preview-sdk-clients) with the `BigQueryClient()` method, not `BigQuery()`
 * Instead of calling `getRoutines` on the `dataset` object, we call one of the `listRoutines*` methods using the `BigQueryClient`
 * In the BigQueryClient, there are [three options for every list method](https://github.com/googleapis/gax-nodejs/blob/main/client-libraries.md#auto-pagination).
 For datasets, there is `listRoutines` (least efficient, but supports manual paging), `listRoutinesAsync` (returns an iterable, recommended over the non-async method) and `listRoutinesStream` (returns results as a stream)
-* Any of these list methods take in a [request object](https://github.com/googleapis/nodejs-bigquery/blob/11b16d84aef3ff09bb99d37ab103b0a04969b4b7/protos/protos.d.ts#L26351-L26367) that must minimally takes in the `projectId` and `datasetId`
+* Any of these list methods take in a [request object](https://github.com/googleapis/nodejs-bigquery/blob/11b16d84aef3ff09bb99d37ab103b0a04969b4b7/protos/protos.d.ts#L26351-L26367) that must minimally take in the `projectId` and `datasetId`

 ##### Before